-Gardening gives you fresh, healthy food that doesn’t contain pesticides.
+Gardening gives you fresh, healthy food without pesticides, hopefully.
 Plus, gardening relieves stress and provides some exercise.
-If you’ve got a lot of things, “bottled up inside” then bottled vitamins may not be the solution.
+If you’ve got things, “bottled up inside” then bottled vitamins may not be the solution.
 Fresh garden vegetables and fruits are much better on several levels.

 If you’re taking a multi-vitamin, look at a chart comparing a few vegetables to a multi-vitamin, in terms of nutrient richness.
 You may be surprised.
 See chart.